freemocap/freemocap/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the AGPL Software License
 In short, when you submit code changes, your submissions are understood to be under the same [AGPL](LICENSE) that covers the project.
 Feel free to contact the maintainers to understand what that means.

 ## Report bugs using Github's [issues](https://github.com/freemocap/freemocap/issues)